gitworkflows/devpod/memory-bank/components/scrubber.md

 4. **Configuration**: Defines what fields and patterns should be scrubbed
 5. **Struct Walking**: Uses reflection to traverse and scrub complex data structures

-The component is designed to be used by other Gitpod components that need to sanitize data before logging, storing, or transmitting it.
+The component is designed to be used by other Devpod components that need to sanitize data before logging, storing, or transmitting it.

 ## Key Features